 By now, you may have probably noticed other retailers offer a buy online pickup in store (BOPIS) service.
 While this may seem like a simple feature to add as a checkout option, it’s beneficial to understand exactly what it is and how convenient it can make shopping for your customers.

-BOPIS, at its core, is a new way for brick-and-mortar retailers with an online presence to offer convenience for their shoppers.
+BOPIS retail lockers, at the core, is a new way for brick-and-mortar retailers with an online presence to offer convenience for their shoppers.
 What sets BOPIS apart from other shipping services that have emerged in recent years is that it represents a new type of fusion between a store’s online and physical storefronts.
 By creating a more frictionless shopping experience that collapses the boundaries between making a purchase online and in-store.
 Major retailers are hoping to attract customers and stave off inroads by online giants like Amazon.

 In this article, we’ll break down exactly what BOPIS is.
 We’ll look at how BOPIS functions for a customer, and explore some of the different BOPIS models that stores are using.
 There are also important ways that BOPIS is changing the way that retailers do business.
 For example, in order for BOPIS to function correctly, retailers have to merge their in-store and online inventory tracking system.
 This has had an impact not only on how retailers fulfill all orders–regardless of whether they were purchased online or in-store–but has also improved the way that customers can find the items they want.

 While much of the recent emphasis in the news has been on popular retailers shifting to offer BOPIS services for their customers, there are other alternatives on the horizon that offer improvements for both retailers, shippers, and consumers.
 One of the challenges that all three of these entities face is getting packages to the customer as fast as possible.
 In light of the impact that last mile shipping fees have, alternatives like buy online, pickup in locker (BOPIL) offer a way to minimize last mile shipping costs while still delivering convenience.